Allotment sites and locations

 Pershore Town Council operates approximately 250 allotments on a site off Defford Road in the town.
 There are 4 access points to the site, 2 for vehicles (Nogains and Defford Road) and 2 for pedestrian access only.
 Allotments are offered to residents in the order in which they have been placed on the waiting list.
 It is Town Council policy that first refusal is given to Pershore residents who do not already have a plot.
 Should there be no waiting list, a second list is kept of tenants who manage their existing plots well and would like a second.
 Only when residents on the first list is exhausted, are residents on the second list contacted.

 The standard size of an allotment is approximately 25 yards by 10 yards, and a half plot is approximately 12.5 yards by 10 yards although as the allotments site has been in use for many years this is not always the case.
 Rent for a standard size allotment is currently £28 a year, and a half-plot is £17, both with a £25 deposit.
 It is most important that tenants work their allotments and keep them tidy and free, as far as possible, from weeds.
 The Council inspects allotments every month and tenants who do not manage their plots appropriately are reminded to do so.
 Persistent offenders are, eventually, asked to relinquish their plots.

-Tenants are required, when accepting a plot, to sign a tenancy agreement which lays down the rules that must be adhered to.
+Tenants are required, when accepting a plot, to sign a Tenancy Agreement which lays down the rules that must be adhered to.
 Alongside this agreement is the Bonfire Code of Practice which all tenants must adhere to.
 Access to the site is for tenants only and whilst tenants are permitted to bring dogs onto the site they must remain on the tenants’ plot, on a lead and any mess cleared up and removed from the site.
 Further information on what is expected of tenants can be obtained from the Town Hall.
 Simply ask for a copy of a tenancy agreement before you decide to sign up!

 How to Apply